|Geomechanical Study of Bakken Formation for Improved Oil Recovery

 - Constructed 3-D Bakken geological models using data from 2800+ wells.
 Figure 1 shows the surface of the upper Bakken Formation (a) and current ground topography (b) in the Williston Basin, North Dakota.

-- Developed the Bakken Formation maximum horizontal in situ stress orientation map based on data in 16 wells (Figure 2).
+- Developed the Bakken Formation maximum and minimum horizontal in situ stress orientation map based on data in 16 wells (Figure 2).

 - Described fractures in the 95 cored Bakken wells, measured rock quality designation (RQD) data of all the available Bakken cores, and developed a 3-D RQD model of the Bakken Formation in the Williston Basin, North Dakota (Figure 3).